 The Hindu Lunisolar calendar is based on the position of the Moon (Moon phase) at the time of Sunrise.
-The cities on different longitudes will have different Sunrise time and hence different Moon phases and hence different Tithi.
-So the Hindus do not have one unique lunisolar calendar among all Hindus through out India or through out the world but different cities have different
+The cities on different latitudes will have different Sunrise time and hence different Moon phases.
+So the Hindus do not have one unique lunisolar calendar among all Hindus through out India or through out the world but different cities have different Hindu Lunisolar calendars.